thegambler111/CoolObsVault/99_Others/Obsidian/Copy table from pdf or excel/Copy table from pdf or excel.md

 # From pdf table to excel table
 - Copy pdf table to excel
 	- All field will be in one column
-- Use this formula to translate one column into multiple column, replace `num_col` with the number of columns
+- To transform 1 column to multiple columns, use this formula, replace `num_col` with the number of columns
 	- [Source](https://www.extendoffice.com/documents/excel/681-excel-change-columns-to-rows.html)

 ```